 Tarantula is an open-source, self-hosted tool for managing agile software testing projects.
 Tarantula allows testers to quickly spin up new test executions based on tags and smart tags applied to test cases.
 It also offers an easy to use interface and reporting tool so project managers and test managers can stay in the loop on how the testing process is going.
 Tarantula is a free test case management tool licensed as open source software.

-Perhaps one of the more popular free test case management tools available today, TestLink is a great free alternative to test case management using spreadsheets or paying for a service.
+Perhaps one of the more popular free test case management tools available today, TestLink is a great free alternative to using spreadsheets for test case management or paying for a service.
 This web-based tool allows you to import and export test cases, offers various user roles, and supports manual and automated test execution.
 TestLink also integrates with many popular issue tracking tools, allowing you to link test cases to bug tickets.

 5. Kiwi TCMS